lazd/lazd.github.io/source/posts/Gamepad enhancements in yquake2.md

 ## A bug right out of the gate

 RetroPie ships with support for the yquake2 engine, so it was easy to get up and running.
 However, I found moving the sticks made my head spin uncontrollably in circles!
 After a little poking around, I realized yquake2 was interpreting gamepad input as both joystick and mouse events.
-I found that setting the `sensitivity` cvar to `0` fixed it, but realized there was no way to set it to 0 using the UI.
+I found that setting the `sensitivity` cvar to `0` fixed it, but realized there was no way to set it to `0` using the UI.

 Time to fork and clone!
 A [one line fix](https://github.com/yquake2/yquake2/pull/632/commits/693803c7640708c7a2da27d9119c44f48c593d38) made it possible to use the sliders in the UI to set `sensitivity` to `0`.

 ## Stick feel is everything

-Once I got the controls working, it found that gamepad aiming didn't have a precise feel like I was used to in modern shooters.
+Once I got the controls working, I found that gamepad aiming didn't have a precise feel like I was used to in modern shooters.
 From my experience with FPV drones, I knew that a little "expo" can go a long way.

 "Expo" makes gamepad stick input non-linear, such that small movements on the stick are less pronounced.
 This enables both precise and fast movements, even at higher sensitivity levels, and is part of the reason why gamepad controls in modern shooters feel more precise.
 It's called expo because it simply raises the gamepad input value to the specified power, or exponent.